MissKittin/php-js-css-web-toolkit-app/HOWTO.md

 * `app/src/models/model_template.php`
 * `app/src/routes/route_template.php`
 * `app/src/views/view_template`
+* `app/tests/ns_test_template.php` - allows you to create mock PHP functions and classes
+* `app/tests/test_template.php`

+### Tests
+`app/tests` has the same layout as `app/src` - tests are divided into individual sections.
+Copy the test template to a similar location as in `app/src` and rename the file to the same name as the file being tested.
+If you need a mock built-in function or class, use the `ns_test_template.php` template.
+Then edit `$stdlib_path`, add required libraries and put testing code in `// test body` section.
+To run all tests at once use the `app/bin/run-php-tests.php` tool.

 ### Autoloading
 You can use the `autoloader-generator.php` tool to generate an autoloader script for functions and classes.